 A manuscript critique from Manuscript Critique Ninja provides insight into all elements of craft from a writer and editor with over 20 years of experience.
 With training at New York publishing houses and agencies, experience at literary reviews and independent publishing, and acclaim as a writer, Manuscript Critique Ninja is a stealth partner in the writing process.

-I don’t just draft a diagnostic editorial letter, I also provide creative recommendations for resolving problems.
+As a beta reader for hire, I don’t just draft a diagnostic editorial letter, I also provide creative recommendations for resolving problems.

 My tastes and specialties are broad: from crime to historical fiction; from horror to literary projects, I am an avid reader of both genre and literary fiction.
 In terms of non-fiction I am well-read in the area of memoir, biography, true crime, and popular culture.

 I also offer short story critiques at a significant discount to my full manuscript critique rate.